-For more information, see the Governor’s Commission on Disability’s online brochure, “People With Walking Disabilities.”
+For more information, see the Governor’s Commission on Disability’s page, “People With Walking Disabilities.”

 The DMV website has a wealth of information for New Hampshire drivers, including licensing and vehicle registration requirements and links to the state’s driving rules and laws.